EliteHeroes/Mechassault-Splitscreen-Mod/README.md

 3. Choose which version is most relevant to your current setup and open that folder, i.e. 4 player Rebalance for the Mechassault Mod Pack install.
 4. Drag and drop the file(s) from inside the chosen folder into the Mechassault game folder (where you previously installed the Mod Pack or Base Mod), agreeing to replace the file(s).
 5. If necessary, you can now convert the game folder to an XISO format so emulators such as [Xemu](https://xemu.app) can read the new game data.
 6. And that's it!
-You'll now be able to select 'LAUNCH MODS' in the options menu of the game, or you can start the modded game directly with the new N1Launch.xbe
+You'll now be able to select between the Modded version and Vanilla on start-up or you can switch versions in the options menu of the game.

 ### Help